 The Well-shaft is approximately 3’5” x 3’5” and is constructed from large squared blocks of local lias.
 The total depth is 9 feet with the lower five and a half feet of the walls undisturbed while the blocks above this height have worn surfaces.
 One suggestion is that these upper stones are the remains of a corbelled roof.
 The walls of the shaft are bonded and fit very closely.

 The archaeologist Dr. Raleigh Radford, upon examining the Well in the 1960’s considered the stones of the Well-shaft to be consistent with dates in the 12th century before 1184 AD or with a re-use of stones salvaged from the Abbey after the fire of that date.
 It was found that a water supply coming from Chalice Well was introduced into the new extensions of Glastonbury Abbey in about 1220 AD.
 Leading off the main shaft there is another space or ‘room’, often referred to as the inner chamber, which was probably constructed around 1750 with additions or alterations in 1820.
-This acted as a sedimentation tank to ensure a clean supply of water to the pilgrim’s bathing pool that is now situated in Arthur’s Courtyard.
-Interestingly this later chamber is built to ancient measurements used by both Egyptian and early Christian builders.
+This acted as a sedimentation tank to ensure a clean supply of water to the pilgrim’s healing pool in King Arthur's Court which is possible to walk through.
+Interestingly the inner chamber is built to ancient measurements used by both Egyptian and early Christian builders.

 When the Trust founder Wellesley Tudor Pole employed Philip Rahtz to excavate near the Well in 1961 he not only found an ancient yew stump but also several dozen flints (upper Palaeolithic or Mesolithic) and a shard of Iron Age pottery alongside Roman and mediaeval shards suggesting human activity around the Well in antiquity.